Smana/workshop_kubernetes_2021/docs/02_run_an_application.md

 deployment.apps/podinfo created
 ```

-After a few seconds the deployment will be up to date, meaning that the a pod will be up and running.
+After a few seconds the deployment will be up to date, meaning that the a pod is up and running.

 ```console
 $ kubectl get deploy